 It may seem nitpicky, but after the edges of a microfiber towel blemish your car’s paint, you’ll be kicking yourself for not considering your towel edge.
 Towel edges are often the most overlooked part of a towel, but they can oftentimes cause the most damage.
 While the towel itself may be made from soft microfiber, the edges of these towels may not.

-We asked Mike Pennington, the Director of Global Training, Event Marketing & Consumer Relations at Meguiar’s, about selecting the best car drying towel.
+We asked Mike Pennington, the Director of Global Training, Event Marketing, and Consumer Relations at Meguiar’s, about selecting the best car drying towel.
 Pennington recommended that detailers seek out premium brands with high fiber counts, but also stressed the importance of good towel management.

 “[You should] have a variety of towels.
 For example, your glass towels – keep those as glass towels and wash them separately.
 Have your paint towels, keep those separately and wash them separately.
 Have your cotton towels for your leather, your interior, your wheels, your engine bay.
 Manage those separately.”